linazoo/phase-0-tracks/version-control/git-definitions.md

-# Git Definitions by zoo
+# Git Definitions by Z00

 **Instructions: ** Define each of the following Git concepts.